 - you have a gaping hole in your tummy

 - a trench down the midline of your belly that sometimes bulges out when doing a sit up or even coughing

 - a football like bulge with any bending or bracing of your tummy

 - looking pregnant when you are no longer pregnant

 Second, understand that Diastasis Recti is actually a symptom of a bigger issue, Functional Core Weakness.

-Functional Core Weakness: The inability of the muscles of the core to effectively function and support the body for everyday physical demands without pain or dysfunction
+Functional Core Weakness (FCW): The inability of the muscles of the core to effectively function and support the body for everyday physical demands without pain or dysfunction.

 Here’s how clients describe what it feels like to live with Functional Core Weakness and/or Diastasis Recti postpartum: